Feedback

 Compiled devicetree output

-14. Observe that the serial terminal doesn’t have any output.
-This is because we changed the baud rate, so the serial terminal is trying to read the log output at the wrong speed.
+15. Observe that the serial terminal doesn’t show any output.
+This is because we changed the baud rate in the application to 9600 baud/sec while the serial terminal is launched with the default baud rate of 115200 baud/sec.
+Which means, the serial terminal is trying to read the log output at the wrong speed.

-15. Close the window and open another session where you use the correct speed that was set in the overlay file, see image below.
+16. Close the window and open another session where you use the correct speed that was set in the overlay file, see images below.
 Now observe that the log is being printed like normal.

 Changing speed in PuTTY